-- Tell the students Gill’s story and let them find the value of some word, ROOM, say.
+- Tell the students Gill’s story and have them to find the values of their own first names.

-- Then ask the students to put themselves into groups all of whom has the same value.
+- Have students put themselves into groups all of whom has the same value.
 Get them to think about their names to see if there is a good reason why they are all in the same group.

-- Get a few groups to report on what they have done.
+- Have a few groups report on what they have done.

 Extension to the problem